favoritemedium/job_descriptions/data_engineer.md

 ## 6. What We Offer
 *   Competitive salary
-*   Flexible work arrangements ([REMOTE POLICY - e.g., hybrid model based in Shanghai/Shenzhen/Beijing]).
+*   Flexible work arrangements ([REMOTE POLICY - based in Shanghai/Shenzhen/Beijing]).
 *   Budget and time for learning to advance your skills.